melowntech/workshop/tutorials/vtsbackend.rst

 Prerequisites
 """""""""""""

-We presume that you have a clean Ubuntu 16.04 installation and that your user can obtain superuser privileges via sudo.
+We presume that you have a clean Ubuntu 18.04 LTS (Bionic Beaver) installation and that your user can obtain superuser privileges via sudo.
 Any usable VTS installation should have at least 2GB of RAM available.
 You also need some diskspace, the actual size of it much depends on what you want to use VTS backend for, but a couple of GiBs should be enough to get your started.
 Both Linode servers and Digital Ocean droplets mid-range configurations will perfectly suit the purpose.

 Make sure that port 8070 is open and unonccupied on your system.